shidalgo12/-Python-Challenge/README.md

 2. A complete list of candidates who received votes
 3. The percentage of votes each candidate won
 4. The total number of votes each candidate won
-5. The winner of the election based on popular vote.
+5. The winner of the election based on popular vote

 OUTPUT: